Efficient HDR Reconstruction from Real-World Raw Images

 \section{Introduction}

-Most resource-constrained cameras exhibit low dynamic ranges (LDR), rendering them unable to capture the full range of brightness and color information in real-world scenes.
-Conversely, high dynamic range imaging seeks to encompass a significantly broader range of luminance values, compensating for color distortions and the subtle detail loss observed in LDR images.
+Most resource-constrained cameras exhibit standard dynamic range (SDR), rendering them unable to capture the full range of brightness and color information in real-world scenes.
+Conversely, high dynamic range (HDR) imaging seeks to encompass a significantly broader range of luminance values, compensating for color distortions and the subtle detail loss observed in SDR images.
 Despite the availability of dedicated hardware for directly acquiring HDR images, such equipment is typically expensive, thus limiting its practicality for most users.
-As a result, there has been an increasing focus on fusion-based HDR imaging methods tailored for LDR cameras.
+As a result, there has been an increasing focus on fusion-based HDR imaging methods.

-Widely practiced HDR reconstruction methods \cite{kalantari2017deep, chen2021hdr, 2020HDR, 2019Attention, 2020Deep} exploit a set of sRGB images with different exposure levels to produce an HDR image.
-However, capturing a set of bracketed exposure LDR images can be challenging, especially when the camera is shaking or there are moving objects in the viewfinder frame. \cite{kalantari2017deep}.
-In response to this challenge, Sony has introduced a Digital Overlap (DOL) \cite{2004The} HDR sensor and a Binned Multiplexed Exposure (BME) HDR sensor \cite{2021AUTO}.
-These sensors can shorten the time interval between different exposure images, enabling the ``quasi-synchronous'' capture of multiple raw images with different exposure times.
-Nonetheless, the quasi-synchronous mechanism retains relative motion between pre- and post-frames, which can introduce ghost artifacts in the reconstructed HDR results.